Hard Work, Empathy And Kindness?

 Very few of us are completely untouched by this massive epidemic of human misery.
 So it is well past time when we stopped to consider the reasons, no doubt someone you know, or even in your own family is depressed, or even has paid the ultimate price.

-How much do we need this here in Australia where we have such a massive number of people who choose to exit, rather than carry on trying to measure up?
+How much do we need this today where we have such a massive number of people who choose to exit, rather than carry on trying to measure up?

 Hard work, anything worth having is only achievable through working for it.